bbqz007/zhelper/media/README.md

 - decoding from memory,
 - loading from file and decoding,
-- encoding and restoring to file. benchmarks among opencv, libpng, libjpeg, ffmpeg.
+- encoding and restoring to file.

+benchmarks among using opencv, libpng, libjpeg, ffmpeg.

 libpng, libjpeg, ffmpeg cases use wrapper zpng, zjpg, zffmpeg.